Optimal Dynamical Frames: Existence of frames of iterations

 As a consequence of Theorem \ref{existencia} we have the following results about the existence of frame of iterations for bounded operators: first, as noted in \cite{AP17}, if an operator $T:\HH\to\HH$ is unitary, then it cannot have frames of iterations as its adjoint is not strongly stable.
 Second, extending a result from \cite{CH23}, if an operator $T:\HH\to\HH$ is hypercyclic (i.e. there exists a vector $v\in\HH$ for which $\{T^nv\}_{n\geqslant0}$ is dense in $\HH$) then it cannot have frames of iterations since contractions cannot be hypercyclic and this property is preserved by similarity.

 In \cite{AP17} the authors construct a Parseval frame for any operator satisfying the hypothesis of Theorem \ref{thm:iterationsParseval}.
-It is not difficult to modify that example to construct a bigger family of frames of iterations:
+It is not difficult to modify that example to construct a bigger family of frames of iterations.
+We recall first that a collection of vectors $\{x_i\}_{i\in I}\subseteq\HH$ is a {\em Riesz basis} of $\HH$ if it is complete and there exist constants $A,B>0$ such that